MicaelDID/FractBench/README.md

 or if you select none then memory usage will be less of a factor comparing different computers total execution times.
 Extended information about about allocated memory, min / max iterations and how many times max iterations was reached are displayed.

-The idea of repeating the same selected options several times is to find an average or perhaps a lowest execution time, for example running it 10 times.
+The idea of repeating the same selected options several times is to find an average or perhaps a lowest execution time, by running it for example 10 times.

 Using FractBench with arguments is using the same notation like the input entered with the program without arguments.